rishi-create/JP-Morgan-Virtual-Internship/README.md

 In this internship, their are total 4 Tasks and last one is optional.
 So you have to complete the 3 tasks.

 Task 1: Interface with a stock price data feed

-Task 2: Use JPMorgan Chase & Co. frameworks and tools

-Task 3: Display data visually for traders
+Task 2: Use JPMorgan Chase & Co. frameworks and tools Task 3: Display data visually for traders
 Aim: Use Perspective to create a chart for a trading dashboard

+Set up your local dev environment by downloading the necessary files, tools and dependencies.
+Fix the broken client datafeed script in the repository by making the required adjustments to it.
+Generate a patch file of the changes you made